Please use this link to cite this page - https://www.crsbi.ac.uk/view-item?i=4900.

 Find out how to cite the CRSBI website here.

-The Anglo-Saxon church is remarkably complete, having an apsidal chancel and a rectangular nave with porticus or transepts at its E end.
+The Anglo-Saxon church of St Nicholas, Worth, is remarkably complete, having an apsidal chancel and a rectangular nave with porticus or transepts at its E end.
 The tower on the N side of the chancel was built in 1871, and the N porch was added in 1886.
-The font dates from the early 13thc.
+The font probably dates from the early 13thc.

-The upper part of the font probably dates from the second quarter of the 13thc., but continues the tradition of columnar Sussex marble fonts which thrived throughout the region in the late 12thc. and early 13thc.
+The upper part of the font probably dates from the early 13thc., but continues the tradition of Sussex marble fonts which thrived throughout the region in the late 12thc.
 It is usually dated to the late 12thc.
 It has been suggested that the lower block is earlier.
-It looks Early English.
+Stylistically, it is Early English.